hugo-ma-alves/distributed-tracing-demo/README.md

 # Distributed tracing demo with ELK stack

 Sample application demonstrating the 3 pillars of observability using the ELK stack.
-For aall the details related with this demo check the following blog post:
+For all the details related with this demo check the following blog post: https://www.hugomalves.com/observability-the-3-pillars-with-elk-stack

 # What's included